KianBahasadri/SEA/README.md

 # SEA_discord
-This is a discord bot that adds security to the SEA discord server. this bot is CURRENTLY NOT FUNCTIONAL.
+This is a discord bot project that adds security to the SEA discord server.
+This project is CURRENTLY NOT FUNCTIONAL.

-After much struggling, I decided to write out the entire documentation for this project before I start building it.
-This way, the planning stage and documentation stage are combined together.
+The sections talking about the Functions are non-technical and explain the purpose of the project.
+The section talking about Documentation is a technical coverage of the inner workings of this project.

-## End-User Uses
+## End-User Functions

-#### Authentication and Authorization using `/verify_email` and `/verify_code`
+#### Authentication and Authorization
+Users can self-verify using the commands `/verify_email` and `/verify_code`.

 Note: The /verify commands should be used in a designated verification channel.
 The intention is that users will have no privileged channel access until the verification process is complete.

 `/verify_email` has one required option, which is the user's school email adddress e.g. "xxxx@university.com".
 Once this command is sent, a verification code will be sent to that user's email address.